ccheneau/Holmes/README.md

 A Java application that supports UPnp protocol for playing videos, music, pictures and podcasts to compatible devices.

-Support for AirPlay is planned for next release.

 ## DESCRIPTION

 Holmes uses the following frameworks: